About Shared Ownership

 On the day of completion, one of our sales team will meet you at the property, take meter readings, then once completion of the sale has been confirmed the keys and handover pack will be given to you.

-And that’s it…congratulations!…you are now the proud owner of your new home!
+And that’s it…congratulations!
+You are now the proud owner of your new home!

 If you have any further questions about shared ownership, please check out our FAQs in the contact us section of this website.